Seminar #5 – Forgotten Transport – How can we make everyday walking more fun?

 Location – The Old Fire Station, University of Salford

-In this session you will hear from speakers who have looked at walking in the context of both recreational and everyday means.
-We will build a discussion around what can be done to translate the fun of recreational walking into everyday journeys of 2km or less.
+In this session you will hear from a range of speakers who have looked at walking in the context of both recreational and everyday circumstances.
+We will build a discussion around what can be done to translate the fun of recreational walking into everyday journeys of 2km or less in the city.

 Refreshments served from 12:00, with the seminar set to start at 12:30.

 Carragh Teague – Walking Coordinator, Transport for Greater Manchester

 Prof Tim Stott – Professor in Physical Geography and Outdoor Education, Liverpool John Moores University